-The culturally specific meals are currently being delivered in ways: 1) Meals are prepared at a MOWP congregate site and transported to culturally specific partner to serve at their site.
+The culturally specific meals are currently being delivered in threeways: 1) Meals are prepared at a MOWP congregate site and transported to culturally specific partner to serve at their site.
 2) The use of culturally specific restaurant delivered meals that are served at the culturally specific agency.
 3) Providing a prepared culturally specific meal in the culturally specific agency’s commercial kitchen.

-Twelve of the sixteen congregate meal sites are co-located with either District Senior Centers or Enhancing Equity sites or their staff members to provide a natural link to services such as options counseling, family caregiver, health promotion, OPI, and other vital community-based services.
+Ten of the sixteen congregate meal sites are co-located with either District Senior Centers or Enhancing Equity sites or their staff members to provide a natural link to services such as options counseling, family caregiver, health promotion, OPI, and other vital community-based services.
 Staff members who work at sites that are not co-located receive Gatekeeper and other training to assure that appropriate and timely referrals to additional services are made.